odisfm/zcx-core/docs/content/reference/template-reference.md

 For named controls, we create a new entry that starts with a double underscore (`__`).
 What follows the `__` is the group name, in this case `scene_group`.
 This group name is up to you.

 The `includes` key is a list of controls that belong to this group.
-Each member of the group will inherit all properties defined on the group.
+Each member of the group will inherit all options defined on the group.
 In this case each control in the group will launch a scene, [relative to its position in that group](#template-strings).

-#### overwriting properties
+#### overwriting options

-We can overwrite some or all of the group's properties for each member.
+We can overwrite some or all of the group's options for each member.
 This is done via the `controls` key:

 ```yaml
 controls: